Improving the digital safety culture in schools through education

 A strong digital safety culture in schools will ensure bullying follow-up

 One of the difficulties with bullying is that it can be hard to evidence.
 Pupils may not report it due to fear of not being believed.
-An effective digital safety culture will use digital monitoring and classroom management systems that give clear screenshots of bullying occurring.
-Digital monitoring will do this automatically if a concerning incident is spotted and teachers can also take evidence shots through their classroom management system in real-time.
+An effective digital safety culture will use proactive digital monitoring and classroom management systems that give clear screenshots of bullying occurring.
+Proactive digital monitoring will do this automatically if a concerning incident is spotted and teachers can also take evidence shots through their classroom management system in real-time.

 Implementing a strong digital safety culture in schools